Despical/KOTLPremium/README.md

 ## Documentation
 More detailed information can be found on the [wiki](https://github.com/Despical/KOTLPremium/wiki).
 The Java documentation cannot be browsed due to privacy.<br>For questions or isseus use [issue tracker](https://github.com/Despical/KOTLPremium/issues).
-Also you can join our small [Discord community](https://www.discord.gg/rVkaGmyszE) to get support and news early.
+Also you can join our [Discord community](https://www.discord.gg/rVkaGmyszE) to get support and news early.

 ## Translations
 We are supporting multiple languages such as English, Turkish and German for now.<br>